NCR Century 100: Hardware

 A typical hardware configuration consisted of a panel with toggle switches and lights to enter the boot loader, a Teletype writer to input operating system commands, a punched card reader that gravity feed the cards (they dropped into the read station, and were ejected and turned 180 degrees and then placed in the exit hopper), two 655 disk drives, and a printer that printed about 600 lines per minute.
 The boot loader and peripherals were usually on punched cards, which notified the operating system which devices to use via a PAL (Peripheral Availability List) entry cards.
 The "go" command to the operating system was infamous: "EE" control-G (bell).

 The Century 100 lacked hardware sense switches, which the Century 200 had.
 Programs that attempted to access sense switches on the Century 100 would simply halt with the humorous message: "You find the switches, and I'll test them!" displayed on the console typewriter.

 A unique feature of the Century's hardware/software design allowed the normal 4K executive to be reduced to a mere 512 bytes, freeing up precious storage.

-The Century 50 was slower than the Century 100 and only had 16K of the thin film rod memory.
+The Century 50 was slower than the Century 100 and only had 16K of thin-film memory.